promoting the Right Wing tradition of the English speaking world

 For Right Wing thinking, the key reference point is what is known, what is proven, what has worked.
-It is the reality of the past and the present which determine its outlook; and it’s sentimental attachment lies with tradition – it values what has developed over time.
+It is the reality of past experience and present reality which determine its outlook; and it’s sentimental attachment lies with tradition – it values what has developed over time, by experience.

-Its approach to change is practical and pragmatic, not idealistic and dogmatic.
+Its approach is practical and pragmatic, not idealistic and dogmatic.

 The straight Left, however, rejects the past and present order, seeking an ideological vision of what society should be like.

 It is a noticeable feature of the Left that it is restlessly critical of what actually is, always judging what happens according to how they want it to be rather than according to how it actually is.

 Today, the vision of how society should be is dominated by Socialist thinking, and usually by the authoritarian strand inspired by Karl Marx – although the libertarian strand of Socialism espoused by Anarchists does have adherents, most notably Noam Chomsky.